-Weekly Horoscopes Beginning Sunday, 25 April 2021
+Weekly Horoscopes Beginning Sunday, 15 May 2022

 If you’re born within a cusp period (16 to 26 of any month); you’re advised to read horoscopes of both signs covered by that period.
 You’re on the border; you may have influences from houses within those signs.

-Outlines are longer versions; consists of every possible detail of everyday and based on three parts of each sign: 1st, 2nd & 3rd Decan; that is, any of three divisions of 10° within a sign of the zodiac.
+Outlines are longer versions; consist of every possible detail of everyday and are based on three parts of each sign: 1st, 2nd & 3rd Decan; that is, any of three divisions of 10° within a sign of the zodiac.
 Even if you know or don’t know your Decan; I recommend, please read all three Decan.